Jessica van der Meer

 +44 (0)20 7822 1200

-Her work at the Bank of England placed her at the forefront of Brexit and its implications.
-She regularly advised the Governors on EU and UK legal matters that impact Brexit, in addition to her advisory work on international trade.
+Her work at the Bank of England has placed her at the forefront of Brexit and its implications.
+She regularly advised the Governors on EU and UK legal matters that impacted Brexit, in addition to her advisory work on international trade.

 In Chambers, she specialises in negligence and commercial matters, with a particular interest in international trade, contractual, insurance and reinsurance, professional negligence and property damage.

 Further, she has considerable experience in international public law claims, having worked for over five years on the “Mau Mau” Kenyan Emergency litigation.
 Closer to home, she has unrivalled expertise in challenging Public Spaces Protection Orders, having advised and represented the Cycling Defence Fund and the Kennel Club in the first ever challenges to local government’s Public Spaces Protection Orders.
 Her developing sports law practice involves anti-doping work with an expertise in cycling.